 03 Aug Top Reasons Why Your WordPress Website Is Slow And Best Free Tools To Fix It

-It’s user-friendly, easy to setup and great for SEO.
+It’s user-friendly, easy to set up, and great for SEO.
 There are thousands of themes and plugins available.
-You can also find tons of tutorials and how to guides, as well as get answers from WordPress community if you need help.
+You can also find tons of tutorials and how-to guides, as well as get answers from the WordPress community if you need help.

 To be honest, there are many reasons why your WordPress website can become slow.
 Each site is different with its own set of problems that no single fix can solve.
 However, instead of providing a long list of possible causes, I want to focus on the top main reasons that are often responsible for WordPress websites being slow.

 Top 7 Reason Why Your WordPress Is Slow

 1. Too many large images that are not optimized.

 This is often the most obvious reason and easiest to fix.
 Large images can drastically bloat the size of your pages and slow down your site.
 You can install image optimization plugins, but better yet, you should really try to resize and optimize your images before you upload them to WordPress.
 Scroll to the bottom of the article to find free image optimization tools you can use.

 Each plugin requires WordPress resources to run.
 The more plugins you have the slower your site becomes.
 Make sure your WordPress core files and all the plugins are updated to the latest version.

 Go through all your plugins and figure out what each one does and decide if you really need it.
 There might be snippets of code you can use in your function file to replace a few of the plugins.